mcompen/mcompen.github.io/_posts/2020-05-28-first-post.md

 title: "Dummy post"
 description: "There is no one who loves pain itself, who seeks after it and wants to have it, simply because it is pain..."
 comments: false
+mathjax: true
 keywords: "dummy content"
 ---

 This is not a post.
+Just a testing ground.
+$ E = mc^2$